impostorsguides/impostorsguides.github.io/rbenv/part-3/3-d-content.md

   if [ "${#words}" -eq 2 ]; then
 ```

-Referring back to [the docs for parameter expansion](https://web.archive.org/web/20220816200045/https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html){:target="_blank" rel="noopener"} we see that a `#` before a variable name inside the curly braces resolves to the length of the variable, like so:
+Referring back to [the docs for parameter expansion](https://web.archive.org/web/20220816200045/https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html){:target="_blank" rel="noopener" } we see that a `#` before a variable name inside the curly braces resolves to the length of the variable, like so:

 ```
 $ foo="foo bar"